When do tickets go on sale?

 How much does it cost?

-Tickets for Glastonbury Festival 2017 are £238 + £5 booking fee each, however all you need to pay in October is £50 deposit, or £50 + coach fee if buying a coach package.
-You will need to pay the remainder of the balance at the beginning of April, if you don’t your ticket will go back into the pot and be resold.
+Tickets for Glastonbury Festival 2017 are £248 + £5 booking fee each, however all you need to pay in October is £50 deposit, or £50 + coach fee if buying a coach package.
+You will need to pay the remainder of the balance in the first week of April, if you don’t your ticket will go back into the pot and be resold.
 SO DON’T FORGET!

 Ok, so that’s the basics of how to buy Glastonbury tickets, THIS is how to give you and your mates the edge.
 And my own personal fool proof way of getting those golden tickets….read carefully…